 McGrady had earlier told reporters his celebration was being tempered by the impact of Hurricane Harvey on his family and neighbors in Texas.

-McGrady said his estate in Sugar Land, Texas, suffered only minor damage from the storm, allowing him and his wife to take in the families of five relatives and friends for three days after mandatory evacuations.
+His estate in Sugar Land, Texas, suffered only minor damage from the storm, allowing him and his wife to take in the families of five relatives and friends for three days after mandatory evacuations.
 He also put on a Labor Day feast at a church in the Houston area for about 800 victims of the storm.

-Kansas men's coach Bill Self, 54, said he feels a little uncomfortable being enshrined in the middle of his career, which includes nine 30-win seasons and an NCAA championship in 2008.
+Self, 54, told The Associated Press he feels a little uncomfortable being enshrined in the middle of his career, which includes nine 30-win seasons and an NCAA championship in 2008

 ''I hope it doesn't mean that I'm on my last leg yet,'' he said. ''I think this will be motivation to try and validate it, always.
 I'll work harder now that ever to validate being thought of with these other fraternity members.''

-''I didn't know three of four of these people very well at all before, but the contributions they've made are so impressive,'' he said. ''Hopefully now, more people will understand that and reach out and learn more about them.''
+''I didn't know three or four of these people very well at all before, but the contributions they've made are so impressive,'' he said. ''Hopefully now, more people will understand that and reach out and learn more about them.''